Hassert History, Family Crest & Coats of Arms

 The surname Hassert was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hassert family
+Early History of the Hassert family

 Hassert Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Hassert family name include Hazard, Hasard, Hassard and others.